wpexpertsio/new-user-approve/readme.txt

 Default WordPress registration process:

-1. User registers for access to site.
+1. User registers.
+2. User is shown message to check email.
-2. Login credentials are sent to new user in an email.
+3. Login credentials are sent to new user in an email.
-3. Admin is notified of new user sign up via email.
 4. User logs in to site using login credentials.
+5. Admin is notified of new user sign up via email.

 WordPress registration process with New User Approve plugin activated: